Muthal Mariyathai: Plot

 The film opens with the friends and family of an ailing village chief, Malaichami, gathered around him on his deathbed.
 The plot then moves along in a series of flashbacks.

-Malaichami is unhappily married to his cousin Ponnatha, a shrew who always shows him contempt.
+Malaichami is unhappily married to his female cross cousin Ponnatha, a shrew who always shows him contempt.
 Though they live together, they do not share a husband-wife relationship.
 Also living with them is Ponnatha's daughter Rasamma, her husband and Malaichami's orphaned nephew Chellakannu, who assists him at his farm.

 Years roll by.
 Malaichami, the village chief, is respected by one and all.
 Kuyil, a young woman, comes to the village with her father looking for work.
 They build a hut on the river bank and Kuyil works as a boatwoman with a coracle.
 Malaichami and Kuyil become good friends despite the wide gap in their age and socioeconomic status.
 Since Malaichami receives no emotional support or love at home, he enjoys Kuyil's company.

 Chellakannu loves Sevuli, the daughter of the cobbler Sengodan, and they plan to elope when Sevuli's wedding arrangements are being made.
 On learning this, Malaichami berates Chellakannu.
 Kuyil intervenes and convinces Malaichami to let them marry.
 After the marriage, when Chellakannu and Sevuli are alone in a field, an unseen man kills Sevuli, who managed to bite off his big toe, and steals her jewellery.
 After Sengodan tells Malaichami he found a toe in Sevuli's mouth, Malaichami sees Rasamma's husband without a toe, realises he is the killer and hands him over to the police.
 Chellakannu later commits suicide.

 When the villagers whisper about the relationship between Malaichami and Kuyil, Ponnatha takes Malaichami to the panchayat, asking for a solution.
 Malaichami, angered at being questioned by everyone, blurts out that he is indeed in a relationship with Kuyil, just to stop the gossip.
 He goes to Kuyil to ask for her pardon for having said so in public.
 However, Kuyil reveals that she indeed is in love with him and that he too must be loving her within himself but is hiding the truth.
 Though Malaichami denies it at the moment and leaves her asking her to change her mind, he is deeply disturbed at what really could be between them.